Q/A

 Me: Thank you for asking that question.
 I will answer in general terms.
 I do not yet know or understand the extent, if any, the position has influence over staff in elected officials’ organizations.

 Some questions are controversial and I don’t… and won’t… know the full answers for difficult or sensitive topics yet.
+Sorry for the spin.
+Its the best I can do right now.

 Q. If you get the job , will you help bring new businesses to our town?
 Will you be making Improvements to our streets?
 Will you hold people accountable within the city?